Chart Color Schemes

 The level of cultural diversity witnessed in Wacol was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Wacol's cultural diversity was above average, with 17.9% of its population born overseas and 21.9% speaking a language other than English at home.
-Christianity was the predominant religion in Wacol, comprising 46.6% of its people.
-Notably, Buddhism made up 2.9% of Wacol's population, higher than the Greater Brisbane average of 2.0%.
+Wacol has a higher than average cultural diversity, with 17.9% of its population born overseas and 21.9% speaking a language other than English at home.
+Christianity is the predominant religion in Wacol, accounting for 46.6% of the population.
+Buddhism, however, is more prevalent in Wacol at 2.9%, compared to the regional average of 2.0%.

 Frequently Asked Questions - Diversity